Livestock, Livelihoods and Health

 • The spread and control of brucellosis.

-ZELS Logo_Master V1_Logomark-01The programme is funded under the Zoonoses and Emerging Livestock Systems (ZELS) programme, a joint initiative between the UK Department for International Development, the Biotechnology and Biological Sciences Research Council, Economic and Social Research Council, Medical Research Council, Natural Environment Research Council and the Defence Science and Technology Laboratory.
+ZELS Logo_Master V1_Logomark-01The programme was funded under the Zoonoses and Emerging Livestock Systems (ZELS) programme, a joint initiative between the UK Department for International Development, the Biotechnology and Biological Sciences Research Council, Economic and Social Research Council, Medical Research Council, Natural Environment Research Council and the Defence Science and Technology Laboratory.

 Related Projects